Amberomanga

-Amberomanga is a rural commune in Madagascar.
+Amberomanga is a rural municipality in Madagascar.
 It belongs to the district of Soavinandriana, which is a part of Itasy Region.
 The population of the commune was 8,772 in 2018.

 Only primary schooling is available.
 The majority (97%) of the population of the commune are farmers, while an additional 1% receives their livelihood from raising livestock.
 The most important crop is maize, while other important products are cassava and rice.
 Services provide employment for 2% of the population.